Decomposing a Monolith into Smart Surfaces

 </script>

-notice how small that is. one layout, three components, one composable for data. that's the whole page. no router config shared with 50 other pages, no global vuex store mutations leaking across features. just a focused piece of UI that does one thing.
+one layout, three components, one composable for data. that's the whole page. no router config shared with 50 other pages, no global vuex store mutations leaking across features.

 the 4-stage pipeline